software-students-fall2022/python-package-exercise-project-3-team-4/README.md

 6. dogsay (use 'dog' for the animal argument if you are invoking the function from the command line)
 7. farmsay (use 'farm' for the animal argument if you are invoking the function from the command line)

-See our animals can only repeat what you tell them to say, so if no message is given, each animal will call out their native animal sound.
+Our animals can only repeat what you tell them to say, so if no message is given, each animal will call out their native animal sound.

 ## Link to PyPI package